Mlaiel/iacherie/monitoring/error_tracking/README.md

 ## 🎯 Overview

-The Ainflue Error Tracking Enterprise system provides comprehensive error monitoring, analysis, and recovery for Creator Economy workflows.
+The IA Chérie Error Tracking Enterprise system provides comprehensive error monitoring, analysis, and recovery for Creator Economy workflows.
 Built with industrial-grade architecture, it offers specialized intelligence for creators across all tiers and content types.

 ## 🌟 Key Features